ndthanhdev/mcp-browser-kit/README.md

 6. Start messaging on your MCP Client:

    ```
-   use browser-kit, Star the last open GitHub repo on my browser
+   Use browser-kit, star the last open GitHub repo on my browser
    ```

 ## Compatibility table